ccollicutt/ccollicutt.github.io/_posts/2016-12-17-tracing-logging-rabbitmq.md

 ubuntu@rabbit:~$ pip install pika
 ~~~

-Now you can turn on the firehost.
+Now you can turn on the firehose.
 I'm going to redirect to a file because there are a lot of messages.

 ~~~bash
 (venv) ubuntu@rabbit:~$ time ./trace.py > trace.out